Port of Cork

-The Port of Cork (Port Chorcaí) is the main port serving the South of Ireland, County Cork and Cork City.
+The Port of Cork (Port Chorcaí) is the main port serving the south of Ireland, County Cork and Cork City.
 It is one of the three "Ports of National Significance (Tier 1)" as designated by National Ports Policy.

 It offers all six shipping modes (i.e. Lift-on Lift-off, Roll-on Roll-off, Liquid Bulk, Dry Bulk, Break Bulk and Cruise).
 In 2015, over 11 million tonnes of freight were shipped through the Port of Cork, making it the state’s second busiest port.
 As well as its berths upriver at Cork City, the port also includes other major locations across Cork Harbour, including Tivoli loading docks in the eastern suburbs, Cobh on the south of Great Island and Ringaskiddy on the west side of the harbour.

 History

 Historically, the navigation and port facilities of the city and harbour were managed by the Cork Harbour Commissioners.
 Founded in 1814, the Cork Harbour Commissioners moved to the Custom House in 1904.
 Following the implementation of the 1996 Harbours Act, by March 1997 all assets of the Commissioners were transferred to the Port of Cork Company.
 This statutory body is responsible for the management, control, operation and development of the Port of Cork and the harbour.
+In February 2021, the company sold and vacated the Custom House building.

 Operations

 The Port of Cork company is a commercial semi-state company with responsibility for the commercial running of the harbour, as well as for navigation and berthage in the port.
 In 2011, the company had a turnover of €21.4 million and made pre-tax profits of €1.2 million.
 This was down from a turnover of €26.4 million and profits of €5.4 million in 2006.
 Container traffic increased by 6% in 2011 when 156,667 teus were handled at the Tivoli container facility, however this was down from a peak of 185,000 teus in 2006.
 The 2006 figure saw the port at full capacity and the company drew up plans for a new container facility capable of handling up to 400,000 teus per annum at Ringaskiddy, which was the subject of major objections.
 Following a public Oral Planning Hearing in 2008, the Irish planning board An Bord Pleanála rejected the plan due to inadequate rail and road links at the location.

 There has been an increase in cruise ship visits to Cork Harbour in the early 21st century, with 53 such ships visiting the port in 2011, increasing to approximately 100 cruise ship visits by 2019.
 These cruise ships berth at the Port of Cork's deep-water quay in Cobh, which is Ireland's only dedicated berth for cruise ships.

+In 2021, The Port of Cork reportedly had an operating profit of €7.8 million (€6.1m in 2020).